Play premiere, Brighton Festival, May 1-5, 2015

 The Roof Garden - a post-Covid, full length play focusing on green space as a catalyst for change.

-Turbo Girl - short play in development with Hungry Wolf youth theatre, Brighton.
+Turbo Girl - with Hungry Wolf youth theatre, Brighton.

 An encounter between a teenage girl and an old man has unexpected consequences.
 40 minutes running time.